glisak/Rhetos-wiki/RowPermissions-concept.md

 ## 1. Essential info

+Row permissions are intended for implementing business requirements that can be formed in rules of the following format: *Some subset of employees may access (read or write) some subset of records.*
+Row permissions are **not intended** for limiting access to specific **actions**, or filtering out some records in one part of the application while allowing the user to access those records in another part of the application.

 Row permissions are based on filters that are applied when reading and writing entity's records:

 * The user will be **denied read or write command** if the involved records do not pass the given row permissions filter.
 * A client may **explicitly apply** the row permissions filter (`Common.RowPermissionsReadItems`) when reading data from the Rhetos server, in order to avoid any access-denied errors.
 * Row permissions are **ignored** inside a server-side functions (inside an **Action** or a **FilterBy**, e.g.).
 To explicitly verify user's permissions in a sever action, see "Manually verifying row permissions" below.

 ## 2. Simple row permission rules